HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ## Decision Outcome

-Chosen option: Use AWS DMS, because it is the only option that allows us to deliver within our period of performance and doensn't impact the production database' ability to perform its existing role.
+Chosen option: Use AWS DMS, because it is the only option that allows us to deliver within our period of performance and doesn't impact the production database's ability to perform its existing role.
+Additionally, [AWS DMS is FedRAMP compliant](https://aws.amazon.com/compliance/services-in-scope/FedRAMP/).

 ### Positive Consequences